1.5 years full-time

 3 years part-time

-This Masters program builds on the knowledge from the Graduate Certificate in Criminology and Criminal Justice and will equip you for leading roles in criminal justice fields, tackling current and emerging criminal justice problems.
+This Masters degree builds on the knowledge from the Graduate Certificate in Criminology and Criminal Justice and will equip you for leading roles in criminal justice fields, tackling current and emerging criminal justice problems.
 You will develop a deeper understanding of the problem of crime in contemporary Australian society and key criminological theories and issues.
 You will have the opportunity to specialise through elective courses that focus either on specific agency or crime issues.

 The Master of Criminology and Criminal Justice offers a range of different durations depending on your previous studies: